 They claim to be supporting a low carbon economy by providing better communications technology and solutions that have an ongoing effect to reduce other businesses emissions.
 Claiming to have saved an estimated 3.5 million tonnes of CO2-e with these solutions.

-However, on the consumer side, they don’t appear to have made the same commitment.
-Only offering 12 and 24 month contracts on brand new mobile phones and not offering any greener options such as refurbished mobile phones.
+This is clear that their commitment reflects this, on the consumer side, they are offering 12, 24 and 36 month contracts on brand new mobile phones and greener options such as refurbished mobile phones.

 Three have made steps into reducing the output of the infrastructure by being the first organisation to share the infrastructure with another network alongside EE.
 Similar to the statement made by EE they focus on “managing their own footprint, and supporting customers to live more sustainably”.